signalfx/signalfx-agent/README.md

 For a list of supported monitors and their configurations, see [Monitor Config](./docs/monitor-config.md).

-The Smart Agent is primarily intended to monitor services/applications running on the same host as the agent.
+The agent is primarily intended to monitor services/applications running on the same host as the agent.
 This is in keeping with the collectd model.
 The main issue with monitoring services on other hosts is that the `host` dimension that collectd sets on all metrics will currently get set to the hostname of the